-Tel Aviv’s beach strip (tayelet) is home to most of the city’s larger hotels (Tel Aviv’s largest hotel, the David Intercontinental only contains 555 rooms which is not huge by international standards).
-The strip spans a few kilometers along the Tel Aviv beachfront and includes luxury 4 and 5-star international hotel chains (Hilton, Intercontinental, Carlton, Sheraton, Renaissance), and the 4 and 5 star Israeli chain hotels (Isrotel Royal Beach, Dan, Dan Panorama, and Herods).
-It’s important to point out that not all of these hotels are on the beach side of Herbert Samuel or Hayarkon Streets, and some require crossing the road.
+Tel Aviv’s beach strip (tayelet) is home to most of the city’s larger hotels.
+Tel Aviv’s biggest hotel, the David Intercontinental, only contains 555 rooms – which is quite small by international standards.
+The strip spans a few kilometres along Tel Aviv’s beachfront, and includes luxury 4 and 5-star international hotel chains.
+You can choose from recognizable names like Hilton, Intercontinental, Carlton, Sheraton, and Renaissance.
+In addition, there are 4 and 5-star Israeli chain hotels – like Isrotel Royal Beach, Dan, Dan Panorama, and Herods.

 Hotels to Check: Brown Beach House (for boutique vibes), David Intercontinental or Carlton (for large 5-star standards), Ultra Hotel (for great value with modern vibes), Best Western Regency Suites or Sea Executive Suites (for a suite hotel).
 BOOK HERE

-The heart of the city area is the best area to stay in Tel Aviv if you want to treat the city as your balcony, enjoying its boulevards, cafes, restaurants, and nightlife spots.
-It’s ideal if you prefer to stay in smaller, boutique or design style hotels.
-The hotels here, with a few exceptions, don’t have swimming pools, in-house restaurants, or, in-house gyms, but they do generally receive better feedback for their personable service and contemporary facilities than the city’s larger hotels.
-You can also find many options here to store your luggage in Tel Aviv while exploring.
+The heart of the cityis the best area to stay in Tel Aviv for strolling the boulevard and people-watching from your balcony.
+You can enjoy cafes, restaurants, and nightlife spots just outside your door.
+Also, its an ideal area if you prefer to stay in boutique or design hotels.
+These hotels generally don’t have swimming pools, in-house restaurants, or gyms.
+However, they tend to receive better feedback for their personable service and contemporary facilities than the city’s larger hotels.

 Hotels to Check: Brown TLV or Poli House (for design), The Norman or Hotel Montefiore (for luxury), Hotel 65, The Rothschild, White Villa, Cinema Hotel.
 BOOK HERE